 Director.
 Writer.
 Filmmaker.

 I hope to soon be directing FAIR FIGHT with producers Double Nickel Entertainment.
 A political drama, the story is based on the extraordinary life of Fair Pay activist Lilly Ledbetter.
-I'm honored to have been selected for The Athena List and The NYWIFT Ravenal Foundation Directing Grant.
-I hope you'll read this DEADLINE article.
+I'm honored to have been selected for The Athena List & The NYWIFT Ravenal Foundation Directing Grant.
+I hope you'll read the DEADLINE article about us.

 Backstory: My father was a dentist in the Bronx, my mother a movie lover and Borscht Belt singer with an older brother who became a successful (Blacklisted) Hollywood screenwriter.
 My Russian grandparents were labor organizers.
 At an early age my imagination was sparked by actors like Barbara Stanwyck and Bette Davis illuminating social issues in movies like “How Green Was My Valley” and “Pinky.”

 At the age of five I was a professional child actor.
 I played Richard Kiley’s daughter on "The Defenders", sang jingles with Louie Armstrong, and was the voice of Lucy in Peanuts.
 I attended The School of Visual Arts, Parsons School of Design, and Sarah Lawrence College where I concentrated on visual and literary storytelling with writing giants such as Grace Paley and Ed Doctorow.
 I received an MFA in film directing at NYU where my thesis film "Giustina" won Best Short at The NY and Chicago Film Festivals, garnering production grants from The American Film Institute, The National Endowment for the Arts, & The Jerome Foundation - enabling me to continue making movies.

 Early in my career I worked as a storyboard artist and pre-viz coordinator for directors Peter Yates, Brian DePalma, and Jerry Belson, while optioning my first screenplays to Jon Avnet, Ridley Scott, and Jodie Foster.
 When Steven Bochco saw one of my shorts he hired me to direct “Doogie Howser”, the opportunity for which I'm especially grateful.